JHNUL/home-server-apps/message-server/README.md

 Quarkus tests spin up the same containers defined in the docker-compose.yml for development.
 Liquibase runs the migrations to an empty database and the tests wait until migration is ready.

+Since the application uses authentication, in _dev and test_ modes direct grant is enabled to enable testing authenticated endpoints with less hassle.
+In production environment there is no need for this and it should be disabled.

 To run all integration and unit tests:
 ```shell
 mvn --projects message-server --also-make clean test